marmelab/gql-profiler/README.md

 These tools are more complete, more powerful and they are maintained by the awesome Apollo team.

 But GraphQL Profiler has some advantages compared to the Apollo Suite:

 - It's smaller, simpler and easier to hack
-- It can be used on non-usual usage of GraphQL (like SSR or just server-to-server GraphQL communication)
+- It fits even non-standard use cases of GraphQL (like SSR, or server-to-server GraphQL communication)
 - It's only about your resolvers, nothing else
 - It's heavily customisable, you can [write your own reporter in 10 lines](#write-your-own-reporter)
 - It allows to plug your own storage, no need to pay Apollo to host your data